dlcs/book/faqs.md

 ## Can I see an example of a Wellcome Library digitised object being delivered via the DLCS?

 This example http://universalviewer.io/?manifest=http://wellcomelibrary.org/iiif/b2202296x/dmanifest is being served by the DLCS.
-This can be seen by looking at the manifest (http://wellcomelibrary.org/iiif/b2202296x/dmanifest ) and observing that the image end-points are referencing the DLCS (see screen shot below).
+This can be seen by looking at the manifest (http://wellcomelibrary.org/iiif/b2202296x/dmanifest ) and observing that the image end-points are referencing the DLCS.

 ## Are there costs involved in participating in the DLCS Pilot?